Timing and Spectral Studies of the X-ray Pulsar 2S 1417$-$624 During the Outburst in 2021: Discussion

 \section{Discussion}

-We present the results of timing and spectral analysis of 2S 1417--624 using the NICER and Swift data during the recent outburst in 2021.
-The timing analysis reveals that the pulse profile shows multiple peaks and dips with an energy-dependent nature, which is comparable with the previous results during the giant outbursts in 2009 \citep{Gu18} and 2018 \citep{Ji20, Gu19}.
-The energy dependence of the pulse profile is studied to investigate the evolution of the individual dips, peaks of the pulsar with different energies.
-The geometry of the pulse profile evolves significantly with energy, which is consistent with the previous result \citep{Ji20}.
-The pulse fraction shows a trend to increase with energy, which is consistent with the 2018 giant outburst \citep{Gu19}.
-The spin-up rate is found to vary from 0.8$\times$10$^{-11}$ Hz s$^{-1}$ to 1.8$\times$10$^{-11}$ Hz s$^{-1}$ during the outburst, which is comparable to the previous outbursts of 2S 1417--624 \citep{Fi96a, Ji20}.
-The mass accretion rate is estimated using the luminosity near the peak (during NICER observation) of the outburst as, L = $\eta$$\dot{M}$c$^{2}$ and $\dot{M}$=1.3 $\times$ 10$^{17}$ g~s$^{-1}$, which is estimated using $\eta$=0.2.
+We present the results of timing and spectral analysis of 2S 1417--624 using the \textit{NICER} data during the recent outburst in 2021.
+The timing analysis reveals that the pulse profile shows multiple peaks and dips with an energy-dependent nature, which is comparable with the previous results at the same flux levels during the giant outbursts in 2009 \citep{Gu18} and 2018 \citep{Ji20,Gu19}.
+The energy dependence of the pulse profile is studied to investigate the evolution of the individual dips and peaks of the pulsar with different energies.
+The pulse profile evolves significantly with energy, which is comparable at the same flux level as the previous result \citep{Ji20}.
+During the 2021 outburst, the spin-up rate is found to vary from $0.8\times 10^{-11}\text{ Hz}\,\text{s}^{-1}$ to $1.8\times 10^{-11}\text{ Hz}\,\text{s}^{-1}$, which is comparable to the previous outbursts of 2S 1417--624 \citep{Fi96a,Ji20}.
+The mass accretion rate is estimated using the luminosity near the peak (during \textit{NICER} observation) of the outburst as, $L = \eta \dot{M}c^{2}$ and $\dot{M}=1.3 \times 10^{17}\text{ g}\,\text{s}^{-1}$, which is estimated using the accretion efficiency factor $\eta =0.2$.
+The variation of pulsed fraction with energy also shows consistent values at comparable flux levels in the 2018 and 2021 outbursts.
+The value of the pulsed fraction in the 6--10~keV energy band is not consistent probably due to the low count in this band.
+The pulsed fraction showed a negative correlation with luminosity.
+We have used a few earlier \textit{NICER} data along with recent data to investigate the evolution of pulsed fractions at different flux levels.

-Earlier the X-ray pulsar 2S 1417--624 showed strong luminosity and energy dependence during the 2018 giant outburst.
-During the present outburst, multiple peaks and dips are observed in the pulse profile for different transient Be/XBPs and pulse profiles evolved significantly with energy.
-Several pulsars show energy and luminosity dependence of the pulse profiles like A 0535+262 \citep{Ma20}, EXO 2030+375 \citep{Ep17, Na13}, GX 304--1 \citep{Ja16}.